I’m not __________________ (Good enough, smart enough, etc.)

 We all have our gifts and skills in youth ministry, but too often we’re put into a position that requires us to do everything and do everything well.
 We are overloaded by crazy expectation from others and ourselves.
 It’s not fair, but it’s the way it is.

-So how do we kill this excuse?
+So how do you kill this excuse?

 Weapon of Choice: Truth